Have you ever wondered if humanity will reach the point where you can take a pill and immediately receive all the amazing benefits of exercise?

 - Higher levels of MOTS-C are correlated with improved coronary endothelial function (i.e. cells on the interior surface of your coronary arteries)

-Overall, MOTS-C is a therapeutic peptide that is newer to the medical field but shows incredible potential in helping people increase bother their healthspan and their lifespan.
+Overall, the MOTS-C peptide is newer to the medical field but shows incredible potential in helping people increase bother their healthspan and their lifespan.

-I usually offer a blanket recommendation for dosing peptides, but I’m going to make an exception for MOTS-C.
+I usually offer a blanket recommendation for dosing peptides, but I’m going to make an exception for the MOTS-C peptide.

-Because truthfully, the best MOTS-C dose for enhanced fat loss and better endurance is still up in the air.
+Because truthfully, the best MOTS-C dosage for bodybuilding and biohacking weight loss is still up in the air.